It’s the first night in our new home and something doesn’t feel right. I sit in bed, eyes scanning the room, trying to work out exactly what.

 ‘I don’t care anymore,’ I say, yawning.
 ‘I just want a good night’s sleep.’

 The four of us stand and stare at the bed.
 Dad confirms what Chris has already told me.
-‘The removal man has done a good job of putting it together.
+‘The removal man has done a good job.
 It’s fine.
 Nothing wrong with it.’

 ‘It’s not right,’ I say.